practicingruby/erlang-practice/JOURNAL.md

 My ping pong example is now working fine, but I'm unsure how to "gracefully terminate" an Erlang process.
-Is simply writing a terminating loop sufficient (as I did in this example), or do I need to explicit call exit?
+Is simply writing a terminating loop sufficient as I did in 3f384ff, or do I need to explicit call exit?
 Or is it something else entirely.
 I can imagine that having processes accumulate in a zombie state would be a bad thing.